MethylDetect Kit For DNA Methylation Assessment

 Negative Control Reaction

-A No Template Control (NTC) should always be included in each analysis.
+A No Template Control (NTC) should always be included in the analysis.
 The NTC contains the same reagents as the reactions for analyses, except that the DNA sample is replaced with the same amount of PCR grade water.
-The NTC should be present at each multiwell plate in duplicates or in triplicates.
+The NTC should be present at each multiwell plate in triplicates.

-A primer set is supplied within the MethylDetect kit, and the PCR assay conditions are given in the Protocol table.
+A primer mix is supplied within the EpiMelt Kit, and the PCR assay conditions are given in Table 2.

 The protocol is calibrated using the LightCycler® 480 High Resolution Melting Master and the associated protocol can be consulted for further details 1.